Air Fryer Recipe

 - Preheat your air fryer to 180°C (360°F).

-- In a large bowl, combine lemon juice, lemon zest, honey, thyme, garlic, olive oil, salt, and pepper.
-Mix well to create the marinade.
+- In a large bowl, mix together the lemon juice, lemon zest, honey, thyme, garlic, olive oil, salt and pepper until you have a glossy marinade.

-- Add the chicken wings to the bowl and toss them until they are thoroughly coated in the marinade.
+- Add the chicken wings to the bowl and toss until every piece is well coated in the marinade.

-- Cover and let them marinate in the fridge for at least 30 minutes.
+- Cover and leave them to marinate in the fridge for at least 30 minutes.

-- Place the marinated chicken wings in the air fryer basket.
-Ensure they are spread out in a single layer for even cooking.
+- Arrange the marinated chicken wings in the air fryer basket, spreading them out in a single layer so they cook evenly.

-- Air fry the wings at 180°C for 20-25 minutes, flipping them halfway through the cooking time for even crispness.
+- Air fry the wings at 180°C for 20-25 minutes, turning them halfway through the cooking time so they crisp up evenly.

-- Once done, remove the wings from the fryer and let them rest for a few minutes.
+- When cooked, lift the wings out of the fryer and let them rest for a few minutes.

-- Serve hot, garnished with additional thyme leaves and lemon slices.
+- Serve hot, finished with extra thyme leaves and lemon slices.

 Why this works in an air fryer